irontec/ivozprovider/doc/sphinx/administration_portal/client/vpbx/routing_endpoints/conference_rooms.rst

         Maximum number of participants in the conference.
 When this limit is reached, join requests will be rejected.

+    Announce user count
+        First member or always.
+        Play a locution when joining a conference telling how many users there are already participating.
+Options are: only to the first member of the conference or anybody joining.

     Pin protected
         Conference rooms can be pin protected.
 The pin will be requested before entering and must be numeric.